sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 miniHLS is a very simple tool: It takes definitions of FSMs and transforms them in hardware designs.

-Following an example FSM definition:
+Following is an example FSM definition:
 ```
 (start = 0, done = [6]) {
   0: { a <= 4; b <= 12; next(1) }